In an exclusive interview with Mary Appleton, British astronaut Major Tim Peake talks space, resilience and STEM careers.

 seems to be so unreal.
 I’m a conscious being looking down on the cradle of life as we know it on Earth”.

 We are just part of the universe.
 I spoke to several astronauts who had that similar feeling.
 It’s a very difficult thing to process but it certainly does change your perspective.

-Reaching 2 million students with STEM projects: The educational legacy of the Principia mission
+On the educational legacy of the Principia mission

 When I was first assigned to the mission in 2013, I sat down with the UK space agency and we decided that we wanted to have a huge impact with outreach.
 Education was incredibly important to us.
 It was important to me, personally, but also for the agency and for the government as we were facing a skills shortage – and still are.